 However, various biblical manuscripts preserve varying figures.
 The Hebrew Masoretic Text provides figures which add up to a total of 2008 years for this period of time, while the Greek Septuagint yields a total of 3394 years.
 The following chart lists the figures from each of these two texts.
 But which text is correct?

-This is a summary of the research pertaining to The Case for the Septuagint’s Chronology in Genesis 5 and 11 by Henry Smith.
-The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following is a summary of The Case for the Septuagint’s Chronology in Genesis 5 and 11 by Henry Smith, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 Until the Reformation, the dominant view among Christians was that the Septuagint preserved the most accurate numbers.
 During the Reformation, however, the Western church began to favor the Masoretic Text.